makrai/notes/qiu2003-pretrained-nlp-survey.md

 * Liu+ [98] used layer-wise pruning and dense connection to speed up ELMo’s inference on NER
-* Tsai+ [168] leveraged knowledge distillation to run a small BERT for NER on a single CPU.
-Besides, BERT is also used on
+* Tsai+ [168] leveraged knowledge distillation to run a small BERT for NER on a single CPU
 * domain-specific NER, such as biomedicine [52, 91], etc

 # 8 Challenges and future directions 17

 ## Upper Bound of PTMs ... by more training steps and larger corpus

-* e.g. Megatron-LM [144] (8.3 billion parameters, 72 Transformer layers with a
+* e.g. Megatron-LM [144]: 8.3 billion parameters, 72 Transformer layers with a
   hidden size of 3072 and 32 attention heads) and Turing-NLG (17 billion parameters, 78 Transformer layers with a hidden size of 4256 and 28 attention heads)
 * needs ... techniques such as distributed training, mixed precision, gradient accumulation, etc. Therefore, a more practical
-* [otherr] direction is to design more efficient model architecture, self-supervised pre-training tasks, optimizers and training skills
+* [other] direction is to design more efficient model architecture, self-supervised pre-training tasks, optimizers and training skills
   * ELECTRA [22] is a good solution towards this direction

 ## Task-oriented Pre-training and Model Compression

 * The discrepancy between PTMs and downstream tasks usually lies in two
-  aspects: model architecture and data distribution.
-A larger discrepancy may
+  aspects: model architecture and data distribution
 * specific model architecture and pre-training tasks for downstream task or extract partial task-specific knowledge from existing PTMs
 * [teach] task-oriented PTMs with general-purpose existing PTMs